tommy-iasia/CheckLogFiles/CheckLogWorker/readme.md

 | FilePattern | tag path | "C:\\*\<yyyyMMdd\>*\\Retransmission.txt" | *Retransmission.txt* path with date format tags |

 > Suggested to be called at least *every 3 minutes*

+# Scheduling

+You are adviced to use Window's Task Scheduler to call the CheckLogWorker.exe in your favor.